ZhengdaoZhang/my-study/english/README.md

 S: It helps me stay awake early in the morning!
 Anyway, before leaving for work, I like to check my emails and messages to see if there are any urgent updates from the team.
 I like to stay informed about any important tasks for the day.
 J: I can't imagine being so productive even before coming to work!
 Thanks for sharing, Sarah.
 I'll try some of these tips.
 Maybe I can get more productive in the morning as well.
 S: It's my pleasure.
 It's the consistency that helps me start the day off on the right foot.

+### Dialogue 2: Consulting a welless expert

+S: So, I'm here because I feel sleepy during the mornings.
+I don't get productive until it's almost midday.
+Do you have any tips on how to have a healthy morning routine?
+E: Absolutely!
+My first suggestion is to not hit the snooze button multiple times.
+It may be tempting, but it disrupts your sleep cycle and you may feel groggy during the day.
+Set one alarm and get up when it rings
+S: That's a good point.
+What else?
+E: Another thing: don't skip breakfast.
+Breakfast gives you the energy to start the day.
+If you skip it, you probably compensate later by eating too much or you feel sluggish in the morning.
+Have a balanced breakfast instead.
+S: I have a friend who does that in her routine.
+Any other suggestions?
+E: Yes, don't start your day by checking your phone or emails immediately.
+It creates stress and makes you feel like you have to rush.
+Take a few minutes for yourself.
+For example, you can stretch or do some breathing exercises to clear your mind.
+S: Sophie That's a good idea.
+E: One more thing: don't rush during your morning routine.
+Give yourself time to get ready without running around.
+If you start the day feeling relaxed, you may have a more productive day.
+S: Wow, thanks!
+I'll try to include these changes into my morning routine.
+E: You're welcome!
+And remember: the small changes make a big difference.
+Your morning starts well when you have a good night's sleep.
+Don't forget to get enough sleep to feel well-rested in the morning.
+Have a great morning!